Click on the area that interests you:

 Want to add a golden border to all text layers?
 Mark All layers before choosing LAYER > Attach border to active layer...

-For some properties, like the Bevel and Font size in the text layer, the All keys checkbox is marked every time your select this property.
+For some properties, like the Bevel and Font size in the text layer, the All keys checkbox is automatically marked every time your select this property.
 The reason for this is that it is expensive to animate them (bevel) or unlikely that you would want to animate them (font size).
 It is possible to animate those properties by unmarking the All Keys checkbox.
-And when you unmark the Auto mark ALL KEYS checkbox in the SETTINGS > Options... dialog those checkboxes stay unmarked.
+When you unmark the Auto mark ALL KEYS checkbox in the SETTINGS > Options... dialog, the All Keys checkbox stays unmarked for those properties.

 With the dropdown to the right of the layers dropdown you can set the tweening method.
 This is the way the positions in between the keyframes are computed.
 You can use these effects to simulate physics effects.